CONGRATULATIONS

 HOW TO ADJUST BRAKES AND CLAMPS ON YOUR ELECTRIC TRICYCLE

 Brakes wear out and become less efficient over time.
 That is just one unavoidable reality of riding an adult tricycle.
-If your electric tricycle uses mechanical disc brakes, components like the brake clamps (or calipers) may need to be replaced from time to time.
+Most of the best electric tricycles for adults use mecahanical disc brakes, which means components like the brake clamps (or calipers) may need to be replaced from time to time.

 The good news is that you don't need professional tricycle maintenance each time.
 This guide will walk you through the steps to properly adjust mechanical disc brakes and replace the brake clamps on your tricycle.